BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 # Transfer Data to/from the HPC cluster

-## Step 1: Apply for Storage

-If you don't already have one, apply for a project space on the cluster. @Robert: Since I am neither PI nor contact person on our HPC project, I cannot see the links and user interface needed to do this.
-Could you please elaborate here?
+When your HPC project is approved, you will also be assigned a project space to store data on the HPC cluster.
 Make sure to note down the path to yor project space.
 It should start with `/projects/<project_name>/`

-## Step 2: Transfer your data to the cluster
+## Step 1: Transfer your data to the cluster

 ### Option 1: Via a Fileserver Share